 As a rite of passage, every vegan will be asked how they supply their bodies with protein.
 I’ve handled the question with varying degrees of elegance.
-10 years ago, I handled it defensively, “Protein is a really overstated nutrient”, I would say, “and most Americans get too much anyways.
-Most Americans lack fiber in their diet, not protein.
+10 years ago, I handled it defensively, “Protein is a really overstated nutrient”, I would say, “and most Americans lack fiber in their diet, not protein.
 Where do YOU get your fiber?!”

 I actually enjoy this question now because I’ve done my homework and I realized it’s a very reasonable question.
 I think a lot of us grew up in households where protein came from meat, and only meat.
 I actually didn’t realize that plants have protein until I started researching.
 It’s not insane to wonder about how vegans find protein sources!

-To the shock of my family and friends, I’m still alive, despite not getting any protein from animals sources.
+To the shock of my family and friends, I’m still alive, despite not getting any protein from animal sources.